-The Group's financial assets at amortized cost include cash and cash equivalents (see Note 5), restricted cash (see Note 6), accounts receivable (see Note 7), deposits and receivables (including security deposits) included under prepayments and other current assets (see Note 8) and other non-current assets (see Note 12) and amounts due from related parties (see Note 17).
+The Group's financial assets at amortized cost include cash and cash equivalents (see Note 5), accounts receivable (see Note 7), deposits and receivables (including security deposits) included under prepayments and other current assets (see Note 8) and other non-current assets (see Note 12) and amounts due from related parties (see Note 18).

-The Group has no financial assets at fair value through other comprehensive income (debt instruments), financial assets designated at fair value through other comprehensive income (equity instruments) and financial assets at fair value through profit or loss as of December 31, 2020 and 2019.
+The Group has no financial assets at fair value through other comprehensive income (debt instruments), financial assets designated at fair value through other comprehensive income (equity instruments) and financial assets at fair value through profit or loss as of December 31, 2021 and 2020.